-As suggested in CMS feedback and in public comments, the State used methods beyond the survey results to assess its settings' compliance with the federal HCBS rules.
-In addition to information it will continue to gather from the ongoing monitoring and compliance activities described below, the State conducted a survey validation process that comprised four layers.
-This survey validation process involved the State's HCBS provider oversight agencies (HFS, DHS, DMH, and Aging), stakeholders, the public, advocacy groups, providers, and individual clients.
+As suggested in CMS feedback and in public comments, the State will use methods beyond the survey results to assess its settings' compliance with the federal HCBS rules.
+In addition to information it will gather from the ongoing monitoring and compliance activities described below, the State will also conduct a survey validation process that comprises four layers.
+This survey validation process will involve the State's HCBS provider oversight agencies (HFS, DHS, DMH, and Aging), stakeholders, the public, advocacy groups, providers, and individual clients.

-First, the State invited feedback on its preliminary categorization of its HCBS settings by publishing a list of the sites it had placed in Category 3 and Category 4, and asking for public comment both on the listed sites and on any sites that should be included.
-The State published this notice on April 1, 2016.
-It did not receive any responses.
+First, to the extent it can do so practicably and consistently with participant privacy rights, the State will invite public comment on its preliminary categorization of its HCBS settings by publishing a list of the sites it has placed in Category 3 and Category 4.
+The State would invite public comment both on the listed sites and on any sites that should be included, and it would apprise on-site reviewers of that input before their on-site visits.1

-Second, the State conducted on-site visits to all settings that it assessed at Category 3 or Category 4.
-These on-site visits were conducted by the agency with normal oversight of the setting to be visited.
-That is, for example, HFS conducted the on-site visits for the Supportive Living Program, and DHS conducted the on-site visits for Community Integrated Living Arrangements.
-The precise procedures for these on-site visits, such as whether the visits were pre-announced or the timing of feedback to settings, varied minimally among the agencies, so that the on-site visit process aligned as much as possible with existing and ongoing monitoring efforts.
-In the State's view, this alignment approach minimized the burden on clients, providers, and the State alike, and it facilitated future ongoing monitoring efforts.
-However, even with minor procedural differences, the core features of the on-site visits remained uniform: the visits included interaction with individual clients, record reviews, meetings with key setting staff, and reviews of individual plans, all by the agencies and personnel most qualified to conduct the reviews for the setting in question.
-Most importantly, all on-site reviews were conducted based on an assessment tool the State devised based on published CMS guidance and adjusted based on stakeholder input.
-A copy of the tool appears in Appendix I.
+Second, the State will conduct on-site visits to all settings that it has assessed at Category 3 or Category 4.
+These on-site visits will be conducted by the agency with normal oversight of the setting to be visited.
+That is, for example, HFS would conduct the on-site visit for the Supportive Living Program, and DHS would conduct the on-site visit for a Community Integrated Living Arrangement.
+The precise procedures for these on-site visits, such as whether the visits are pre-announced or when results are returned to settings, may vary minimally among the agencies, so that the on-site visit process aligns as much as possible with existing and ongoing monitoring efforts.
+In the State's view, this alignment approach will minimize the burden on clients, providers, and the State alike, and it will facilitate future ongoing monitoring efforts.
+However, even with minor procedural differences, the core features of the on-site visits will remain uniform: the visits will include interaction with individual clients, record reviews, meetings with key setting staff, and reviews of